-6) Department recommendations for annual evaluation (1 February) following Year 13 for UYTPCP
+6) Department recommendations for annual evaluation (1 February) following Year 15 for UYTPCP

 Has progress toward defined criteria been achieved?
 Yes.
-The FCH increased as 2-4% annually during regulatory years 2004-2009, based on modeling and photocensus results and 10% annually during regulatory years 2010-2016, based on minimum counts from photocensus results.
+The FCH increased 2-4% annually during regulatory years 2004-2009, based on modeling and photocensus results and 10% annually during regulatory years 2010-2017, based on minimum counts from photocensus results.

 Has achievement of success criteria occurred?
-Yes.
-The 2017 minimum count of the caribou population was 71,425, which is within the IM population objective of 50,000-100,000.
+Yes - the July 2017 minimum count of the caribou population was 73,009, which is within the IM population objective of 50,000-100,000.
 In addition, harvest within Alaska has been within the IM harvest objective of 1,000-15,000 during most of the years the program has been active.